shenfeng/mustache.clj/README.md

 {{/links}}

 {{#links}}
-this is replated (count links) times
+this is repeated (count links) times
 {{/links}}

 When using ?, Mustache.clj will print a warnning to stderr